ithailevi/expert/README.md

 Concepts are the building blocks of your semantic network.
-You can also provide a unique identifier that can help you identify the concepts later.
+You can also provide a unique identifier that can help you identify the concepts later on.
 Concepts can be tangible or abstract.
-We will soon see how you can describe the abstraction hierarchy of related Concepts.
+We will soon see how you can describe the abstraction hierarchy of related Concepts using an "isa" relation.

 ```javascript
     mammal = Concept.create({id:"mammal"}),